Using I/O with MicroPython on the Pi Pico

 pin_led.value(output_state) # 0V output

-To read the state of a pin, i.e., either 3.3V for a high logic level and 0V for a low logic level, we use the same
+To read the state of a pin, i.e. 3.3V for a high logic level and 0V for a low logic level, we use the same function Pin.value()

-To practice the control of GPIO pins, here is a script that lights the built-in LED when a push-button is pressed.
-There are 2 variations of the script: one uses a digital input with a pullup resistor and another with a pulldown resistor.
+To put GPIO pin control into practice, a script turns on the built-in LED when a push-button is pushed.
+There are two variants of the script: one that uses a digital input with a pullup resistor and another with a pulldown resistor.

 Note

-We generally use pullup resistors rather than pulldown for the digital inputs.
+In general, pullup resistors are chosen over pulldown resistors for digital inputs.

-With the internal pulldown resistance of the digital input
+With the internal pulldown resistor of the digital input

-Here is the circuit with the Pi Pico to make the MicroPython script work.
+Here is the electrical circuit to be made with the Pi Pico to run the MicroPython script.

 from machine import Pin